Skip to content

 DATs are catalog files of every known ROM that exists per game system, complete with enough information to identify each file.

-These DAT files ("DATs") help igir distinguish known ROM files in input directories from other files.
-Because DATs typically contain the complete catalog for a console, igir also uses them to generate reports for you on what ROMs were found and which are missing.
+These DAT files ("DATs") help Igir distinguish known ROM files in input directories from other files.
+Because DATs typically contain the complete catalog for a console, Igir also uses them to generate reports for you on what ROMs were found and which are missing.

 The location to your DAT files are specified with the --dat <path> option: